Pull to refresh

 The last time a president invoked the Insurrection Act to deploy federal troops in American cities was 1992, during the Los Angeles riots.
 President Trump has deployed over 10,000 National Guard troops and active-duty Marines to six cities since June 2025—without invoking that law.
 The Congressional Budget Office now reports the seven-month operation cost taxpayers $496 million, with ongoing deployments projected to add $93 million monthly.

-Federal judges have ruled the deployments unlawful in four of the six cities.
-The Supreme Court blocked troops from entering Chicago in December.
+Federal judges have ruled the deployments unlawful in four of the six cities, and the Supreme Court blocked troops from entering Chicago in December.
 Yet soldiers remain on the streets of Washington, D.C., Memphis, and New Orleans.
 The legal, fiscal, and constitutional questions raised by this unprecedented peacetime domestic military presence remain unresolved.

 Key Indicators